xpipe-io/xpipe-io.github.io/docs/terms-of-service.md

 **9.2** If the customer is a consumer within the scope of § 13 German Civil Code (Bürgerliches Gesetzbuch, BGB), the customer shall be entitled to the statutory warranty rights.

-**9.3** If the customer is an entrepreneur within the meaning of § 14 of the German Civil Code (BGB), XPipe shall assume warranty for the products in the case of paid subscriptions only to the extent set forth in the following provisions.
+**9.3** If the customer is an entrepreneur within the meaning of § 14 of the German Civil Code (BGB), XPipe shall assume warranty for the products in the case of licenses only to the extent set forth in the following provisions.

 **9.4** If the products XPipe provides are defective, XPipe will provide an improved or new product within a reasonable time after receiving a written complaint from the customer.
 If the Software is used by a third party licensed by XPipe, publicly available upgrades, updates or patches shall be deemed sufficient.